evercoinx/meme-tools/README.md

     yarn close-pool:raydium
     ```

-2. Run these commands to collect funds on the _main_ accounts:
+2. Run these commands to collect funds on the _main_ accounts and to transfer them to the _collector_ account:

     ```bash
     yarn collect-funds && yarn get-funds
     ```

-3. Transfer the SOL from the _main_ accounts to the _collector_ account.

-4. Write down the transferred SOL into the PnL table.